-That’s why I always recommend to consider gas tankless water heaters first, if you think about whole house unit.
+That’s why I always recommend considering gas tankless water heaters first if you think about whole house unit.
 Yes, they also may require some upgrades with gas lines.
-But usually you’re ready to go as is.
+But usually, you’re ready to go as is.

 Anyway, it’s totally up to you to decide.
 Natural gas is not always an option.
 Choose what’s best in your situation.

 We’ve already covered the sizing question in our article.
 But I think it won’t hurt to make a quick reminder.